nodeca/js-yaml/README.md

   documents have no explicit %YAML directive.
 - `name` (default null) is a string to be used as a file path in error/warning messages.
+- `resolve` (default true) enables/disables resolving of nodes with non-specific `'?'` tag.
+That are plain scalars without any explicit tag.
+The result of switching it to false is that all of the plain scalars will loaded as strings.
+  This may significantly increase parsing performance.

 ``` javascript
 var yaml = require('js-yaml');